TareqK/Compiler-Construction-Course/Notes/introduction.markdown

 ### Functional Paradigm

 Computation is based on the evaluation or calling functions or application of functions.
 That is why the language is sometimes called applicated language.
-A programming Language that is based on this model is characterized by:
+A programming Language that is based on this model is characterised by:

 1. There is **NO** Notion of Variables or Assignment Statements in this Paradigm.